-A photographer’s guide to building the perfect wedding day timeline — from getting ready to the grand exit, with practical tips to keep your day stress-free and beautifully documented.
+A Florida wedding photographer's guide to building the perfect wedding day timeline — from getting ready to the grand exit, with practical tips for South Florida weather, golden hour timing, and keeping your day stress-free.

 Your wedding day is one of the most photographed days of your life.
 But here’s something most couples don’t realize until it’s too late: the quality of your wedding photos depends less on the camera and more on the timeline.